 I was born and raised in the lovely historical market town of Bury St Edmunds, where I live still with my daughter.
 I’m a typical Cancer, in that although I like to visit new places and see new things, I’m always very pleased to get home again.

 I have been writing in one form or another ever since I was old enough to pick up a pen, writing plays for the other children to act out at break time.
 One year I was picked to write the Christmas play for my class, and have never forgotten the thrill of hearing my lines being acted out.
 I attempted my first novel at age thirteen but, of course, due to my age and lack of experience it was complete rubbish, although I have to say the plot wasn’t half bad, maybe one day I’ll dust it off and attempt a re-write.

 I didn’t seriously start to write until my late thirties, when I was going through the divorce from hell.
 To cheer me up, a friend suggested I attend a writing course with her at our local college.
 From the very first moment it was as if a light bulb went on in my head and I started to write a novel.
 It was a totally cathartic experience, in which I purged all the negativity and intense emotional trauma of each day in frenzied bouts of writing.

 Over the next ten years, I wrote six complete novels, one 17,000 word novella, half a dozen or so short stories and many poems.
 The question was, what to do with them all?
 One day, I simply decided to take the plunge, that if I was serious about my writing, then publication was the logical next step.
 A few months later, after considerable proofing and re-writing, The Book of Eve was published.

-Now, here we are, three years and over fifty rave reviews later, and with six novels, one novella and one collection of short stories and poetry under my belt, I can finally sit back and say with some satisfaction, yes, I am a writer…
+Now, here we are, three years and over fifty rave reviews later, and with seven novels, one novella and one collection of short stories and poetry under my belt, I can finally sit back and say with some satisfaction, yes, I am a writer…